diroru/domemod/README.md

 ###Development and technical information

-If you are interesting in contributing in any way, open an issue, or look at the [domemod trelloboard](https://trello.com/b/LbJNnihb/domemod) or simply fork the project.
+If you are interested in contributing in any way, open an issue, or look at the [domemod trelloboard](https://trello.com/b/LbJNnihb/domemod) or simply fork the project.
 Drop me a line if you want to be added to the board editors.

 To make the app run locally, you need to clone / fork the repository, have [node](https://nodejs.org/en/) installed and run <code>npm install</code> from the project root. <code>npm run build</code> will watch / complile the source.
 You can use your favourite apache server (e.g. [MAMP](https://www.mamp.info/)) to serve the app.